Rules for Linking Investments

 This chapter explains in detail according to which rules activities may be linked to items in the investment plans.
 For easy understanding, we would like to start by explaining the term Path and its meaning in the context of hierarchies.

-A path in a hierarchy The organizational structure of folders, sub-folders and investment plans in Spend. is the direct way from the root element to a child element at the lowest level.
+A path in a hierarchy is the direct way from the root element to a child element at the lowest level.
 The following image shows several paths:

 The image shows two paths along the red links, both starting from Plan A, one to Tactic LA, the second to Tactic SN.
 Of course, any other connection between Plan A and any other tactic is also a path.